What do I do about the students who are very fast writers?

 Do their goals ever go up as they get faster at writing numerals?

 Yes.
-The number you circled is only the starting point.
-As children write faster and do more on a “One-Minute Daily Test,” cross out their old goal and make their new record score their goal.
+The number you circled is the starting point.
+As children write faster and do more on a “One-Minute Daily Test,” you will want to adjust their goal upward gradually.
+Cross out their old goal and raise their goal to midway between (the average of) their old goal and their new performance.
+If they only go up one number, don’t change them.

 For example: Think of a child, Joe, who has a goal of 28.
 One day Joe writes the answers to 30 problems in one minute.
-Now we know Joe can write faster than 28 and so his goal goes up to 30.
-Joe passes today, and tomorrow he has to do just as well, write the answers to 30 problems, to pass the next sheet.
+Now we know Joe can write faster than 28 and so his goal goes up to 29 (the average between 28 and what he just did 30).
+Joe passes today, and tomorrow he has to do a little better, write the answers to 29 problems, to pass the next sheet.
 Get it?
 If you don’t, read this paragraph again.
 It really does make sense.

 Please note: Don’t forget the exception on the Goal Sheet for students with goals over 40.
 Students who have goals over 40 should try to meet those goals, but only for up to six days.
 As long as they are over 40 without errors, they should be passed after six days.